mn519019/spotify_search_api/README.md

 ## spotify-api-json-parse
 Json file parsing using Spotify's APIs result

-- A python script to parse JSON data using one of the Spotify's APIs. =
+- A python script to parse JSON data using one of the Spotify's APIs (search api in this case)

 ## Requirement
 - python 3